Pacific Biosciences of California (NASDAQ:PACB) Issues Earnings Results

-Pacific Biosciences of California (NASDAQ:PACB – Get Free Report) announced its earnings results on Thursday.
-The biotechnology company reported ($0.27) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.29) by $0.02, RTT News reports.
-The business had revenue of $58.36 million for the quarter, compared to analysts’ expectations of $57.96 million.
-Pacific Biosciences of California had a negative return on equity of 40.26% and a negative net margin of 152.97%.
-The business’s revenue for the quarter was up 113.3% on a year-over-year basis.
-During the same period last year, the firm posted ($0.35) earnings per share.
+Pacific Biosciences of California (NASDAQ:PACB – Get Free Report) posted its quarterly earnings data on Thursday.
+The biotechnology company reported ($0.27) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.29) by $0.02, RTT News reports.
+The company had revenue of $58.36 million during the quarter, compared to the consensus estimate of $57.96 million.
+Pacific Biosciences of California had a negative net margin of 152.97% and a negative return on equity of 40.26%.
+The firm’s revenue was up 113.3% compared to the same quarter last year.
+During the same period in the previous year, the firm posted ($0.35) EPS.

 Wall Street Analyst Weigh In

-Several brokerages have issued reports on PACB.
-Piper Sandler dropped their target price on Pacific Biosciences of California from $9.00 to $8.00 and set a “neutral” rating on the stock in a research report on Monday, November 6th.
-Canaccord Genuity Group lowered their price objective on Pacific Biosciences of California from $17.00 to $15.00 and set a “buy” rating on the stock in a research report on Tuesday, October 31st.
-StockNews.com upgraded Pacific Biosciences of California to a “sell” rating in a research note on Saturday, January 13th.
-Guggenheim began coverage on Pacific Biosciences of California in a research note on Thursday, December 14th.
-They set a “neutral” rating for the company.
-Finally, Cantor Fitzgerald upgraded Pacific Biosciences of California from a “neutral” rating to an “overweight” rating and cut their price objective for the company from $14.00 to $11.00 in a research note on Tuesday, October 31st.
-One investment analyst has rated the stock with a sell rating, five have given a hold rating and eight have issued a buy rating to the company’s stock.
-According to MarketBeat, the stock has a consensus rating of “Moderate Buy” and an average price target of $11.90.
+A number of research firms have recently weighed in on PACB.
+Piper Sandler dropped their target price on shares of Pacific Biosciences of California from $9.00 to $8.00 and set a “neutral” rating for the company in a report on Monday, November 6th.
+Canaccord Genuity Group dropped their price objective on Pacific Biosciences of California from $17.00 to $15.00 and set a “buy” rating for the company in a report on Tuesday, October 31st.
+Guggenheim initiated coverage on Pacific Biosciences of California in a report on Thursday, December 14th.
+They set a “neutral” rating on the stock.
+Stephens began coverage on shares of Pacific Biosciences of California in a report on Thursday, December 14th.
+They set an “overweight” rating and a $11.00 target price on the stock.
+Finally, Wolfe Research began coverage on Pacific Biosciences of California in a report on Wednesday, December 13th.
+They set a “peer perform” rating for the company.
+One research analyst has rated the stock with a sell rating, five have issued a hold rating and eight have assigned a buy rating to the stock.
+According to data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and a consensus target price of $11.90.

-Hedge funds have recently modified their holdings of the company.
-Fairfield Bush & CO. purchased a new stake in Pacific Biosciences of California during the 2nd quarter valued at $27,000.
-KBC Group NV purchased a new stake in Pacific Biosciences of California during the 4th quarter valued at $53,000.
-Comerica Bank purchased a new stake in Pacific Biosciences of California during the 3rd quarter valued at $46,000.
-Captrust Financial Advisors raised its holdings in Pacific Biosciences of California by 217.2% during the 2nd quarter.
-Captrust Financial Advisors now owns 6,163 shares of the biotechnology company’s stock valued at $27,000 after buying an additional 4,220 shares during the period.
-Finally, SVB Financial Group purchased a new stake in Pacific Biosciences of California during the 4th quarter valued at $84,000.
+A number of institutional investors have recently added to or reduced their stakes in the stock.
+Fairfield Bush & CO. bought a new position in shares of Pacific Biosciences of California during the 2nd quarter valued at about $27,000.
+KBC Group NV bought a new position in shares of Pacific Biosciences of California during the 4th quarter valued at about $53,000.
+Comerica Bank purchased a new stake in shares of Pacific Biosciences of California during the 3rd quarter worth approximately $46,000.
+Captrust Financial Advisors raised its holdings in shares of Pacific Biosciences of California by 217.2% during the 2nd quarter.
+Captrust Financial Advisors now owns 6,163 shares of the biotechnology company’s stock worth $27,000 after acquiring an additional 4,220 shares in the last quarter.
+Finally, SVB Financial Group purchased a new stake in shares of Pacific Biosciences of California during the 4th quarter worth approximately $84,000.

 Pacific Biosciences of California Company Profile